rchipka/winch/README.md

 # winch

-Build chainable, composable APIs in Javascript
+Winch is a tool for building chainable, composable APIs in Javascript.